 Many of you have probably heard of what is going on lately in Catalonia since the referendum in October 2017.
 Even though Catalonia is still part of Spain, you can still feel big tensions on both sites.
 At this point, I don’t want to take sites or ask you to do so.
 Anyway, when visiting Barcelona, keep in mind the current situation in the area.
 Therefore, you might want to avoid expressions like “Viva España” and others along those lines.

-Try not to get into any kind of political discussions with the locals as many people are very passionate about this topic on both sites.
+Try not to get into any political discussions with the locals, as many people are very passionate about this topic on both sites.

 However, the Catalan culture also differs from the Spanish on many points.
 Many signs and prices will only be displayed in Catalan.

 A common misconception: Catalan is a language and not a dialect of Spanish, as many people believe.
-Anyway, you can easily tell that both languages have the same roots as e.g. Danish and Swedish or German and Dutch.
+Anyway, you can easily tell that both languages have the same roots, similar to Danish and Swedish or German and Dutch.

 Assuming that everyone speaks English

-Even in the touristic sector, you can find many people that don’t speak English.
-If you don’t speak Spanish or Catalan communicating with the locals can be quite difficult at times.
+Even in the tourist sector, many people don’t speak English.
+If you don’t speak Spanish or Catalan,, communicating with the locals can be quite difficult at times.

 What to do